skaltman/brand-yml-slides/README.md

 # brand-yml-demo

-Materials for brand.yml workflow demo
+Slides for brand.yml workflow demo.

+See the materials, including the `_brand.yml` file, used in the presentation [here](https://github.com/skaltman/brand-yml-blog/tree/main).